Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Sample Complexity Bounds on Learning Optimal Policies

-As discussed above, our sample bound in the tabular setting roughly scales linearly with the product of the size of the covariate space and the action space, which suggests that prohibitively large sample sizes may be needed in practice.
-Our next two theorems show that significantly fewer samples are sufficient if the reward function is a parametric model.
+Our sample bound in the tabular setting scales linearly with the product of the size of the context space and the action space, which suggests that prohibitively large sample sizes may be needed in practice.
+When the contexts are independent, this dependence is unavoidable, as a sample complexity lower bound shows at least $\frac{|A|}{\epsilon^2}$ samples are required for a single context~\citep{bandit_complexity_lower_bound}.
+Our next theorem proves significantly fewer samples are sufficient if the reward function is a linear model.

 \begin{theorem}[Linear Rewards] Assume the reward is linear with feature representation $\phi(x,a_k) \in \Reals^d$.
-For any RCT $\pi$ used to collect samples, let
+For any non-adaptive strategy $\pi$ used to collect samples, let

-be the induced covariance matrix.
+be the expected induced covariance matrix.
 Also define a problem-dependent constant